defra-design/prn-design-history/app/posts/2023-07-22-regulator-itration-1.md

 ### Organisation details

-Users needed to be able to differentiate between Registered (Companies House) address, Business/Head Office address (if different to Registered) and Site address(es) - Changed ‘Company address’ to ‘Registered office address’
+Users needed to be able to differentiate between Registered (Companies House) address, Business/Head Office address (if different to Registered) and Site address(es) - Changed ‘Company address’ to ‘Registered office address’.

 Users also specified that they would like a contact for the registered address, but before adding this, we need to investigate how to get this from the registration journey when that is designed.